Celeste 64: Fragments of the Mountain: Gameplay

 Celeste 64 is a short three-dimensional (3D) platform-adventure video game set upon a fictionalized Mount Celeste.
 The player controls Madeline, the protagonist of the first game; she can run, jump, wall jump and climb walls, which allows the player to avoid hazards such as pitfalls and spikes.
 Additionally, she can utilize the ability to dash both on the ground and in mid-air, though only one dash can be performed before needing to recharge by touching the ground.
-By dashing on the ground and then performing a jump, Madeline is able to perform a dash jump, which is used to reach further distances.
+By dashing on the ground and then performing a jump, Madeline is able to perform a dash jump, which is used to reach farther distances.

 Gems can be found around the level that can enhance the dash ability in mid-air; green gems can refill the dash without needing to touch the ground, while purple gems can give Madeline a second consecutive dash in mid-air.
 A feather power-up can grant the ability to float for a short amount of time, in order to cross large gaps.
 The game incorporates a timer, which incentivizes the player to speedrun the game on repeat playthroughs.

 Fragments of the Mountain features a low-polygonal art style, reminiscent of the 64-bit era of video games such as Super Mario 64.
 Unlike the linear levels of Celeste, Fragments of the Mountain is set solely with an abandoned city which acts as an open world environment, which allows the player to move the camera 360 degrees.
 Checkpoint flags are scattered around the environment which can respawn the player upon death.
 The game contains thirty strawberries for the player to collect, which are located across the environment, and in secret levels accessible via hidden cassette tapes; these secret levels act as platforming-based challenges that help the player adjust to the controls.